PS662/AISE-Toolkit/Playground/CPP/CPPBuilder/README.md

-# CPPBuilderProject
+# CPPBuilder

 ## Overview
-**CPPBuilderProject** is a modular C++ project designed to demonstrate a flexible approach using multiple builders.
+**CPPBuilder** is a modular C++ project designed to demonstrate a flexible approach using multiple builders.
 Each builder corresponds to a specific component or library, which can be built independently and contributes to the overall functionality of the project.

 ## Project Structure
 ```
-CPPBuilderProject/
+CPPBuilder/
 │
 ├── Builder1/       # Sources, headers, and tests for Builder1
 │   ├── src/        # Source files